hyperledger/fabric/docs/source/style-guides/go-style.md

 When using dependency injection pattern, try to use the following principles
 - Treat configuration as a data dependency and pass to the constructors
 - When defining interface for dependencies, avoid the `Support` pattern that embeds all, otherwise unrelated, functions behind a single interface.
-Instead try to name the interfaces that makes it obvious what implementation component will fulfil it - e.g., [gateway.Discovery](https://github.com/hyperledger/fabric/blob/9a922fd9c78c01d185bc2b45fb98012a37f7bfb9/internal/pkg/gateway/registry.go#L26) interface makes it clear that the Discovry component fulfils this dependency for gateway component.
-Prefer defining interfaces for dependencies for a package in a single sorce file.
+Instead try to name the interfaces that makes it obvious what implementation component will fulfil it - e.g., [gateway.Discovery](https://github.com/hyperledger/fabric/blob/9a922fd9c78c01d185bc2b45fb98012a37f7bfb9/internal/pkg/gateway/registry.go#L26) interface makes it clear that the Discovery component fulfils this dependency for gateway component.
+Prefer defining interfaces for dependencies for a package in a single source file.
 - Be aware that time is a latent dependency.
 When time is relevant to the behavior of an object, use an explicit clock dependency so it can be controlled in tests.

 ### Avoid the factory pattern